Cause revealed of beer keg-carrying lorry fire that shut major road near Leeds

 North Yorkshire Fire and Rescue Service has shared further details about the incident, saying that they were called at 9.48pm and that crews from Tadcaster, York and Acomb responded to reports of a fire to a HGV.

-A spokesperson said: “The fire caused 100% fire damage, and was caused by overheated breaks.
+A spokesperson said: “The fire caused 100% fire damage, and was caused by overheated brakes.

 "Crews used 8 breathing apparatus, 2 hose reel jets, lighting, thermal imaging camera, and a water bowser, to extinguish the fire.”